Job Title: Social Care Worker

 7. Prioritizing work to complete key commitments.

-9. Contributing positively as a member of the staff team and the organization.
+9. Contributing positively as a team member.

 10. Addressing community issues relevant to the individuals supported.